wpknox/ti4-reference/README.md

 This project could eventually be expanded upon to provide users suggestions on how to play different races, generate random boards for a given number of players, and even more in-depth ideas such as suggestions on how to play *against* different races depending on a user's selected race.
 These are not the primary function of the project and would be looked into as an afterthought.

 I personally have not played enough TI to currently be able to provide these suggestions, but more experience and leveraging community ideas would be likely.

-___

-### File Information

-All information found on this project is readily available either on the TI4 wiki or in the books that come with the game itself.
-All data will be stored in JSON files in the `/json` directory.